How to improve your internet speed

 Consider the location of your router

 Where you place your router can affect your WiFi speed.
-Whilst you may not be able to change the room it needs to be in, you can help increase its signal strength.
+You might not be able to change the room it’s in, but you can still improve its signal strength.

 Check the coverage in your area